Urobotos/Sandworm/README.md

 ### 📂 Copy & Paste Config Files:
-- Copy all content from the Sandworm GitHub repository (including subdirectories) and paste them into your printer’s config directory.
+- Copy all content from the `Sandworm/config` folder and paste them into your printer’s config directory.
   - Example path: `home/biqu/printer_data/config/`
-  - Choose **Yes** if prompted to overwrite `printer.cfg`.
+  - Choose Yes if prompted to overwrite default `printer.cfg`.

 - Alternatively, clone this repository directly from your `printer_data/config` directory using:
   ```